dhaspden/node-zippopotamus/README.md

   - **[options.code]** - Zip code to query for from the server, should match the codes of the country
   - **[options.state]** - State to query for from the server, not just restricted to the *US*
   - **[options.city]** - City to query for from the server, not just restricted to the *US*

+- **[callback]** - Optional callback which is called with the same data as the promise, with the error (if any) as the first argument and the information as the second argument

 **Note:** You cannot use the zip code with the state and city.
 You either use the zip code or the state and city combination.